streets-ahead/project-intersection/posts/swifty-d3-js-part-1.md

 let getPathFunc = jc.objectForKeyedSubscript("Paths").objectForKeyedSubscript("getPath")
 ```

-Now we have a reference to our JS function we can go ahead and call it.
+The next step was to try calling the function.

 ```
 let result = getPathFunc.callWithArguments([[10,2,29,4,8,20,0,4], [500, 500]])
+print(result)
 ```

 ### Helpers

-We now have our result string, which is an SVG path, SVG paths seemed like as good as any way to serialize the data from our JS so it works out well, we just need to process that path into CoreGraphics calls.
+So, I now had the result in a string, which is an SVG path.
+SVG paths seemed like as good as any way to serialize the data from JS to Swift, I just needed to process the path into CoreGraphics calls.
 In order to do this I created a couple helper files.

-The first thing we need is a way to parse the string, I decided to use some simple regex, the only issue I had is that I'm not a fan of NSRegularExpression, the API seems overly complicated, hopefully Swift can adopt a [good native](https://lists.swift.org/pipermail/swift-evolution/Week-of-Mon-20160125/008593.html) regex syntax soon.
-Anyway, for now here is my basic Swift regex utility.
+The first thing I needed was a way to parse the string.
+I decided to use some simple regex, the only issue I had is that I'm not a fan of NSRegularExpression, the API seems overly complicated.
+Hopefully, Swift can adopt a [good native](https://lists.swift.org/pipermail/swift-evolution/Week-of-Mon-20160125/008593.html) regex syntax soon.
+Anyway, for the time being here is my basic Swift regex utility.

 ```
 import Foundation